You will not be allowed to compare more than 4 products at a time

 General symptoms:

+The symptoms of heavy metal toxicity vary, depending on the type of metal involved.
 Common symptoms across several types of heavy metal poisoning include:

 - diarrhea